 The family is going skiing and snowboarding but you don’t ski or snowboard.
 So now what?
 How about taking to the slopes with them?
-There is a fun winter sport / activity that just about anyone can enjoy.
+There is a fun winter sport or activity that just about anyone can enjoy.
 It is called Snow Tubing.
 Snow tubing is sometime called simply “tubing”.
-To promote your business in NHLiving.com – New Hampshire’s Internet Magazine, please contact us.
+To feature your business, contact us.
+Please share your NH comments.

 NH Snow Tube Vacations

 Snow tubing brings back those childhood memories of sledding down Grandma’s backyard hill.
 When your wooden and metal Speedaway sled was not available we would visit the barn to retrieve a big truck tire tube.
 The tube functioned well as a sled, though controlling speed and direction was nearly impossible.